reem777KSU/td_dataset/README.md

     COMMIT_HASH                             TEXT              NOT NULL,
         -- The commit.

+    COMMIT_DATE                             TEXT    DEFAULT "" NOT NULL,
+        -- Date of 'COMMIT_HASH'.

+    AUTHOR                                  TEXT    DEFAULT "" NOT NULL,
+        -- Author of 'COMMIT_HASH'.

     ANALYSIS_KEY                            TEXT              NOT NULL,
-        -- Foreign key to the analysis on this commit ('SONAR_ANALYSIS', -- 'SONAR_MEASURES').
+        -- Foreign key to the analysis on 'COMMIT_HASH' ('SONAR_ANALYSIS',
+        -- 'SONAR_MEASURES').

     SQALE_INDEX                             INTEGER           NOT NULL,
-        -- Sonar qube measure of project-wide technical debt after this commit.
+        -- Sonar qube measure of project-wide technical debt after -- 'COMMIT_HASH'.

     IS_FAULT_INDUCING                           INTEGER NOT NULL,
-        -- '1' if this commit introduced at least 1 JIRA_ISSUE, '0' otherwise.
+        -- '1' if 'COMMIT_HASH' introduced at least 1 JIRA_ISSUE, '0'
+        -- otherwise.

     IS_FAULT_FIXING                             INTEGER NOT NULL,
-        -- '1' if this commit fixed at least 1 JIRA_ISSUE, '0' otherwise.
+        -- '1' if 'COMMIT_HASH' fixed at least 1 JIRA_ISSUE, '0' otherwise.

     NUM_FILES                               INTEGER DEFAULT 0  NOT NULL,
         -- Total number of files touched in 'COMMIT_HASH'.